 The Challenge provides the opportunity for interested students to work with students from other schools, regions and countries, to apply the understandings they have gained from their studies into a range of age appropriate scenarios.

-The two day Challenge takes place annually in November.
-The date for the 2017 Challenge is to be advised.
+The two day Challenge takes place annually and in 2018 STEM Challenge is scheduled to be held on 22 & 23 November at Griffith University, Gold Coast Campus.